collectors and filters logo

 Common Questions About Woodworking Dust Collection in Indiana

 Yes.
-Collectors & Filters Inc. has been designing, installing, and servicing dust collection systems for Indiana woodworking manufacturers since 1955 cabinet shops, millwork facilities, furniture plants, and panel manufacturers across the state.
-We design each system for your specific equipment layout, duct routing, wood species, and production volume.
-We do not sell off-the-shelf systems for production applications.
-Call us at 317-910-1497 or use the contact form below, most questions get answered the same day.
+Collectors & Filters has been designing and servicing dust collection systems for Indiana woodworking manufacturers since 1955, including cabinet shops, millwork facilities, furniture plants, and RV component suppliers.
+We represent AGET Manufacturing for shaker-cleaned baghouse applications and ACT Dust Collectors for cartridge and modular baghouse systems.
+Call 317-910-1497.
+Most questions get answered the same day.